litmuschaos/litmus-docs/website/versioned_docs/version-3.12.0/user-guides/uninstall-litmus.md

 ## Chaos Infrastructure

-To disconnect the [Chaos Infrastructure](../getting-started/resources.md#chaosagents) connected to the [ChaosCenter](../getting-started/resources.md#chaoscenter), follow these steps -
+To disconnect the [Chaos Infrastructure](../concepts/chaos-center.md#chaos-infrastructures) connected to the [ChaosCenter](../concepts/chaos-center.md#chaoscenter), follow these steps:

 1. Remove the ChaosEngines of the respective Chaos Infrastructure